NonGMOTrash/teralite/README.md

 # project epsilon

+helo thanks for downloading

-please don't share these files, i wanna keep this game sorta secret for now. if you violate this policy... i will do abesolutely nothing.
+please don't share these files, i wanna keep this game sorta secret for now. if you violate this policy, i will do nothing except be very very sad.

 you can use an old save from a 1.X version, but levels have been changed and reordered so I recomend you just start over with a new save (besides, you'll only lose like 5 minutes of progress lol)

 also, you have to keep the .exe has to be in the same folder as the .pck or it won't work. if you want to have access to it somewhere else, just make a shortcut of the .exe file

-thanks for downloading

                                  ###############